andrewrk/libsoundio/README.md

  0. clean up API and improve documentation
     - make sure every function which can return an error documents which errors it can return
-    - consider doing the public/private struct thing and make `backend_data` a union instead of a `void *`
  0. use a documentation generator and host the docs somewhere
  0. -fvisibility=hidden and then explicitly export stuff
  0. Integrate into libgroove and test with Groove Basin